ibexa/documentation-developer/docs/extending/reusable_back_office_templates.md

 # Reusable components

-When extending the Back Office, you can use base Twig templates for commonly used UI components such as alerts, tables or tabs.
+When you extend the Back Office, you can use base Twig templates for commonly used UI components such as alerts, tables or tabs.

 The available templates are: